-OIT is comprised of six major teams.
+OIT is comprised of six major departments.
 To view the full organizational chart, click here.

 Academic Technology Services